T

 Petra Visitor Centre

-• Purchase your Jordan Pass online before arrival if you plan to visit other sites in Jordan; it includes your Petra entry fee.
+• Purchase your Jordan Pass in advance if you plan to visit other sites in Jordan, as it includes Petra entry.

 The Siq